-Students are study at their own pace, with group instruction and taught on a one-on-one basis.
+Students study at their own pace, along with group instruction, and are taught on a one-on-one basis.

 Our school program includes: